uclahs-cds/package-bedr/README.md

     month = {December},
     day = {15},
     issn = {1751-0473},
-    author = {Syed Haider and Daryl Waggott and Emilie Lalonde and Clement Fung and Fei-Fei Liu and Paul C. Boutros}, }
+    author = {Syed Haider and Daryl Waggott and Emilie Lalonde and Clement Fung and Fei-Fei Liu and Paul C. Boutros}
+  }
 ```